Catalogue of traps and pheromones

 Known hosts: various species of woody plants: walnut, oak, beech, ash, chestnut, maple, etc., as well as fruit crops and forest fruits: chokeberry, rowan, hawthorn, blackthorn, raspberry, viburnum, quince, cotoneaster, apple, pear, plum, blueberry etc.

 Damage caused by the leopard moth affects more than 20 plant species.

-On the territory of the Republic of Moldova this moth develops a single generation per year.
+On the territory of the Republic of Moldova this moth develops two generations per year.